fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_1.md

 <br/> In this project, we will demonstrate application of using linear
 regression and some of its extensions (we will eventually move to models for panel data and the final model will be a mixed effects model).
-Our objective will be to build a model that should aid us to identify predictors that seem to have a significant effect on life expectancy based on this dataset.
-We will also explore whether the obtained model would be useful for predictions about life expectancy, although this will not be its primary purpose.
-We will split this presentation into three parts: data preparation & exploration, creating a model for effect estimation, and model predictions & discussion. <br/>
+Our objective will be to build a model for life expectancy using health, immunization, and economic and demographic data about 179 countries.
+We will explore whether the obtained model would be useful for predictions about life expectancy.
+We also wish to identify predictors that seem to have the greatest effect on life expectancy.
+We will split this presentation into three parts: data preparation & exploration, creating a model , and model predictions & discussion. <br/>

 ## Life Expectancy (WHO) dataset

-Let us start with the description of our data set.
-Our data are taken from
+<br/> Let us start with the description of our data set.
+Our data are
+taken from
 <https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated>.
 Data contains life expectancy, health, immunization, and economic and demographic information about 179 countries from 2000 to 2015 <br/>